vinayakg/vinayakg.github.io/_posts/2020-05-18-branching-patterns-for-growing-teams.md

 Let me quickly walk you through the process.
-Each feature branch gets deployed from the same branch post testing.
-Then that branch is merged with master and other branches also take a reverse pull from master.
-If not the build scripts will catch for sure. :)
+Each feature branch gets deployed from the same branch post-testing.
+Then that branch is merged with master and other branches also take a reverse pull from the master.
+If not, the build scripts will catch for sure. :)

 For completeness, the PR model is explained below
 ●  Developers create branches on their forks